AWebb-git/3D3-P2/README.md

 1.Enable developer settings on your phone by repedeately pressing the build number field in your "About phone"/"About device" category in settings.
 2.In developer settings enable usb debugging.
 3.Download Android Studio
+4.Open project and plug in phone to computer.
+5.Press the green run button in the upper left corner and the app will install and run on your device.

 ( https://developer.android.com/studio/run/emulator-networking#connecting )